hasura/graphql-engine/docs/graphql/manual/guides/full-text-search.rst

 Creating SQL functions
 ^^^^^^^^^^^^^^^^^^^^^^

-We can now make a custom sql function out of the above implementation expose it over the GraphQL API in the Hasura console.
+We can now create a custom SQL function out of the above implementation and expose it over the GraphQL API in the Hasura console.

 .. code:: sql